Who Is Working?

 Who is acting.

-What kind of work this is.
+What kind of work this is, and when to stop.

 Rules that should travel across related sessions.